bareos/bareos/manuals/en/developers/catalog.md

 for the PostgreSQL and SQLite databases are essentially identical except for that all fields in the SQLite database are stored as ASCII text and some of the database creation statements are a bit different.
-The details of the internal Bacula catalog are not discussed here.
+The details of the internal Bareos catalog are not discussed here.

 Because the Catalog database may contain very large amounts of data for large sites, we have made a modest attempt to normalize the data tables